 - Reviewing effective feedback techniques

-- Identifying frameworks & techniques for supporting students
+- Identifying frameworks and techniques for supporting students

 - Exploring barriers to failing a student

-- Developing awareness of student expectations & their responsibilities including codes of practice / fitness to practice
+- Developing awareness of student expectations and their responsibilities including codes of practice/fitness to practice

 - Recognising placement educator accountability

-- Exploring methods of monitoring the quality of learning & assessment delivered in practice, including receiving feedback
+- Exploring methods of monitoring the quality of learning and assessment delivered in practice, including receiving feedback

-6. Reflecting on experience and formulating action plans to improve future practice (Based upon experiences in delivering learning outcomes 1-5)
+Reflecting on experience and formulating action plans to improve future practice (based upon experiences in delivering learning outcomes 1-5)